raghavmanoharanjayanthi30/careerportfolio/README.md

 Passionate about leveraging data science and machine learning to enhance business decisions.

-I'm proud to share that the starting at the age of 4, I learned mental arithmetic through SIP ABACUS.
-I completed all the levels, won an International Competition and 4 national competitions in India and was recognized with the priviledge of one of few students selected to Ms. Pratibha Patil, President of India.
-I was one of two students chosen at my high school to deliver a TED Talk about how ABACUS has helped my life and here is the talk [TEDx talk](https://www.youtube.com/watch?v=7EYWHe1yyjM) (26,000+ views on Youtube) :
+Proud to share that I began learning mental arithmetic at age 4 through SIP ABACUS.
+Completed all levels, won an International Competition, and 4 national competitions in India.
+Privileged to meet Ms. Pratibha Patil, President of India, as one of the selected students.
+Also delivered a TED Talk at my high school, garnering 26,000+ views.
+Here is the video:[TEDx talk](https://www.youtube.com/watch?v=7EYWHe1yyjM) (26,000+ views on Youtube) :

 Please feel free to reach out to me on:<br>
 Email: rj30@mit.edu<br>